 Last updated: March 2026

 American Airlines allows 22 × 14 × 9 inches for carry-on bags.
 A 40L backpack fits that limit — but on a 7-day standard trip in mild weather, packed volume exceeds raw capacity and compression cubes are needed.
 The bag's external frame must also clear the dimension box.
+Overpacking or rigid bags can exceed the depth limit, but carry-on-specific 40L travel backpacks handle it well.

-Check if this will actually fit your trip →Your result depends on what you pack, not just the bag size.
+Your result depends on what you pack, not just the bag size.

 Based on real clothing volumes and packing behavior

-| Max dimensions | 22 × 14 × 9 inches (55.9 × 35.6 × 22.9 cm) |
+| Max dimensions | 22 × 14 × 9 inches (55.9 × 35.6 × 22.9 cm (22.0 × 14.0 × 9.0 in)) |

 | Weight limit | No official limit on domestic routes |